VSCodeVim/Vim/README.md

     ]
 ```

-- Bind `<leader>vim` to clone this repository to the selected location.
+- Bind `<leader>vim` to clone this repository to the selected location:

 ```json
     "vim.visualModeKeyBindings": [